 For where two or three are gathered together in My name, I am there in the midst of them.
 (Matthew 18:20, NKJV)

-The truth is, Jesus enters our lives every day … let’s be watchful so that we may recognize Him, (whether He enters our church, our home, or our dreams) and welcome Him.
+The truth is, Jesus enters our lives every day.
+Let’s be watchful so that we may recognize and welcome Him, (whether He enters our church, our home, or our dreams).
 Amen!